Opinion: $20 an hour for babysitting? It’s the least grandparents deserve

 Our first experience of grandparental care came when our daughter left home, aged eight months, in the back of my parents’ car after Christmas – so Shaun and I could read in front of the fire eating cold turkey and Stilton.
 My mother was the perfect grandmother (perfect in everything, in truth).

-Well into her late 80s, she rose at six each morning to prepare work for her private pupils… until dementia stripped her of maths and memory both, over one brief, cruel summer.
+Well into her late eighties, she rose at six each morning to prepare work for her private pupils… until dementia stripped her of maths and memory both, over one brief, cruel summer.
 Consequently, she never seemed in need of our time or attention, she was so fulfilled and happy.

 But she always had time for our children.
 My parents joyfully took them to the seaside every summer, so I could write undistracted.